Small Pilgrim Places Directory

 Location: Knaresborough, Yorkshire, United Kingdom

 Open to the four winds – whatever the weather there’s a lot of it here!
 The sense of achievement in gaining access to the labyrinth adds to the tranquillity of the place itself.
-It is a beautiful place, with stunning views, and extraordinarily quiet and peaceful especially as the old coast path to it is currently closed.
+It is a beautiful place, with stunning views, and extraordinarily quiet and peaceful.
 It is always open.

 Location: Looe, Cornwall, United Kingdom